A Day Spent In The Andes Near Mendoza, Argentina

 Finally, we stopped at a traditional asado (barbecue) lunch.
 They cook all kinds of different cuts of meat (yes, that’s a little piece of…tripe?
 I wasn’t a fan of the texture) over an open fire, and then it’s just meat-a-palooza.
 We ate empanadas and meat and drank wine and talked about life in Argentina, while all the families around us returned to their post-Lenten meat-filled ways.

 We were pretty wiped out when we got back (well, let’s face it, also from the two previous days of winery tours… :p), but before crashing into bed we were treated to this absolutely glorious sunset outside our apartment balcony.
 It was kind of like Mendoza was thanking us for visiting!

-I highly recommend this tour, we went with Trout & Wine (I wasn’t compensated in any way, paid for everything myself) and wouldn’t have seen half the things ourselves if we’d self-guided.
+I highly recommend taking an Andes tour from Mendoza, and the company we went with—we went with Trout & Wine (I wasn’t compensated in any way, paid for everything myself) and wouldn’t have seen half the things ourselves if we’d self-guided.
 However, it is possible to rent a car or take a taxi up to do a bit of hiking if you’d prefer.
 Just want to mention that if it’s of interest.

 For more about Mendoza: Exploring Mendoza’s Wine Country

 For more gorgeous mountain hiking: Hiking New Zealand’s Hooker Valley Track